Chris Cameron (lacrosse): Playing career

 Cameron is among the all-time leaders in Division I scoring with 122 goal and 186 assists for 308 career points.

 Cameron played his prep ball at Walt Whitman on Long Island before being recruited to Lehigh.

 Chris's top season was 1986 when he scored 40 goals and handed out 53 assists for 93 total point in 14 games while leading the nation in scoring that season.
 Cameron's senior season, he was voted All-American and was selected to play in the North-South All-Star Classic.
 He led the Engineers to an 8–6 record in 1986 and 9–5 in 1987, and was also inducted into the Lehigh University Hall of Fame.
 Cameron was the 4th player in NCAA Division I to surpass 300 career points.

 Cameron also excelled at soccer where he helped lead Lehigh to a 13-5-2 record in his senior season while serving as captain and being named a Regional All-American.
 Cameron played professional lacrosse for the National Lacrosse League's Boston Blazers from 1992 to 1994, tallying a total of 11 goals and 22 assists in 19 games.

 Coaching career

 Cameron is currently the lacrosse coach at Bishop Guertin High School in New Hampshire.
-Bishop Guertin won the New Hampshire Division 1 state titles in 2005 and 2008.
-Bishop Guertin also reached the state finals in 2009, losing the title game 9–8, while finishing the season with an 18–3 record.
-In 2010, Bishop Guertin again won the state finals with a 15 to 10 defeat of Exeter High School finishing with a 19 and 2 overall record.
-Most recently, he led his team to a 2012 championship victory against Hanover and 2013 victory against Pinkerton Academy.
-In 2014, Bishop Guertin won their fifth straight NH 1 state title.

-In twelve seasons under Cameron, Bishop Guertin has a record of 198 wins and 48 losses.
+Bishop Guertin currently has 14 division 1 state titles for New Hampshire.
+Most recently, he led his team to 5 straight state championship victories from 2020 to 2025.
+Out of 31 lacrosse state titles in NH, Camerons cardinals have been to 20 consecutive state championship games, winning 14.
+In 2026 Bishop Guertin's in state win streak was snapped at 86 games by pinkerton in an 8–7 loss.

 Cameron is the father of Kristin, Brian, and Sean.